antonio-chief/SeedVault/Instructions.md

 Note that the development build is not optimized.
 To create a production build, use `npm run build`.

+to server build with a static server:
+`server -s build`

 # To run django app
 `cd mydjangoproject`